-NOI Section ID Permit Activity Description Plan SWMP Rev. 7 - July 1, 2024 Measurable Goal SWMP Rev. 7 - July 1, 2024 Permit Required Implementation Schedule 144 Part III - Monitoring, Assessment and Reporting Requirements 145 TABLE 10: Wet Weather Monitoring Program - Part II I.A.1 See NOI Sections Below 146 develop, in consultation with NMED and EPA (and affected Tribes if monitoring locations would be located on Tribal lands), and implement a comprehensive monitoring and assessment program.
+NOI Section ID Permit Activity Description Plan SWMP Rev. 8 - July 1, 2025 Measurable Goal SWMP Rev. 8 - July 1, 2025 Permit Required Implementation Schedule 144 Part III - Monitoring, Assessment and Reporting Requ irements 145 TABLE 10: Wet Weather Monitoring Program - Part II I.A.1 See NOI Sections Below 146 develop, in consultation with NMED and EPA (and affected Tribes if monitoring locations would be located on Tribal lands), and implement a comprehensive monitoring and assessment program.
 Final Sampling Plan for Cooperative Compliance Monitoring (CMC) was submitted to EPA on May 5, 2016.
-The sampling plan was IV 147 Develop a cooperative wet weather monitoring program with other permittees in the Middle Rio Grande Watershed.
+The sampling plan was accepted by the EPA and NMED.
+IV 147 Develop a cooperative wet weather monitoring program with other permittees in the Middle Rio Grande Watershed.
 The program will monitor waters coming into the watershed (upstream) and leaving the watershed (downstream).
 The program must include sampling for TSS, TDS, COD, BOD5, DO, oil and grease, E. coli, pH, total kjeldahl nitrogen, nitrate plus nitrite, dissolved phosphorus, total ammonia plus organic nitrogen, total phosphorus, PCBs and Gross alpha.
 Monitoring of temperature shall be also conducted at outfalls and/or Rio Grande monitoring locations.
 Permittees must include additional parameters from monitoring conducted under permits NMS000101, NMR04A000 or/and NMR040001 whose mean values AMAFCA joined the Compliance Monitoring Cooperative (CMC) group, which includes 12 watershed partners.
 The participatory permittees have developed a cooperative wet weather compliance monitoring program to assess the effect of stormwater discharges on the receiving water, the Middle Rio Grande.
 This monitoring plan was reviewed and discussed with NMED and EPA during its development.
 The cooperative sampling plan was accepted by EPA and permittees submitted the sampling plan on May 5, 2016 and sampling certification to EPA on June 28, 2016.
-At the end of FY 2019, all Permit required samples have been obtained by the during administrative continuance of this Permit, the monitoring program will follow the Permit requirements for parameters tested (TSS, TDS, COD, BODS, DO, oil and grease, E. coli, pH, total kjeldahl nitrogen, nitrate plus nitrite, dissolved phosphorus, total ammonia plus organic nitrogen, total phosphorus, PCBs, Gross alpha, and temperature).
+At the end of FY 2019, all Permit required samples have been obtained by the CMC. during administrative continuance of this Permit, the monitoring program will follow the Permit requirements for parameters tested (TSS, TDS, COD, BOD5, DO, oil and grease, E. coli, pH, total kjeldahl nitrogen, nitrate plus nitrite, dissolved phosphorus, total ammonia plus organic nitrogen, total phosphorus, PCBs, Gross alpha, and temperature).
 In addition, parameters from stormwater monitoring conducted under Permit NMS000101, whose mean values were at or above a WQS, will also be tested.
 The complete list of parameters is listed in the CMC sampling plan.
-In addition, DO, pH, conductivity, and temperature will be analyzed in the field within 15 minutes of sample collection. sample the pollutants for a minimum of 7 storm events per location during the permit term with at least 3 events in the wet season and 2 events in the dry season.
+In addition, DO, pH, conductivity, and temperature will be analyzed in the field within 15 minutes of sample collection. • If the CMC does continue wet weather compliance monitoring sample the pollutants for a minimum of 7 storm events per ocation during the permit term with at least 3 events in the wet season and 2 events in the dry season.